-Some animals are also captured alive so that they can be kept by the criminal gangs to show might and power, while others sold as pets.
-The rhino, for instance, has no known natural predator, except humans.
+Some animals are also captured alive to be kept by criminal gangs to show might and power, while others are sold as pets.
+The rhino, for instance, has no known natural predator except humans.

 The total human population grows larger by the day, forcing people to invade land set out for wild animals.
 In the process, the animals are killed so that people can grow their cities, develop roads, settle, or practice agriculture.